oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 operations and notifications defined in the Interface.
-Interface assignments may be used within a Node or Relationship Template definition (including when Interface assignments are referenced as part of a Requirement assignment in a Node Template).
+Interface assignments may be used within a Node or Relationship Template definition (including when Interface assignments are referenced as part of a Requirement assignment in a node template).

 #### Keynames